bogsdarking/planet_ruler/demo/earth_init_1.md

 - **[r]** Radius of the planet (m)

 > Obviously we are trying to find out **r** so we might not have much to go on here, but that doesn't mean we can't put in some reasonable bounds.
-We know for example that we are looking at a rocky dwarf planet that is quite spherical which is a clue to the minimum radius.
-I leave it to the user to do that napkin math -- today let's just put in a guess for the radius at 75,000 km -- in the ballpark of the truth (58,232 km) but not so close to give away the answer.
-We set the bounds loosely to 10,000-100,000 km.
+Today let's just put in a guess for the radius at 8,000 km -- in the ballpark of the truth (6,371 km) but not so close to give away the answer.
+We set the bounds loosely to 1,000-20,000 km.

 - **[h]** Height of the camera above the surface (m)

-> The picture was taken on NASA's Cassini-Huygens mission from an approximate altitude of 805,000 km.
-We allow for some uncertainty ranging from 600,000 - 1 million km.
+> The approximate altitude of the ISS is 418 km.
+We allow for some uncertainty ranging from 400 - 450 km.

 - **[f]** Focal length of the camera (m)
 - **[fov]** The angle observed by the camera (degrees)
 - **[w]** The width of the detector (m)

 > These three are grouped together because they are mathematically tied -- see [angle of view](https://en.wikipedia.org/wiki/Angle_of_view_(photography)).
 By specifying any two, the third is calculable.
 For that reason we will restrict ourselves to specifying two at a time (to avoid nonsensical combinations).
-Any two are sufficient, so here we will let f and fov be our free parameters since their initial values were readily available: see the [mission parameters](https://ciclops.org/iss/iss.php.html).
-We set the focal length to 2.0077 m, and since we're pretty sure about this one, let's give it a very small (1mm) tolerance.
-Field of view will be 3.5 degrees with a 0.02 degree uncertainty.
+Any two are sufficient, so here we will let f and w be our free parameters since their initial values were readily available: see pages on the [image](https://www.flickr.com/photos/nasa2explore/50644513538/) and [camera](https://en.nikon.ca/p/d4/25482/overview#tech-specs).
+We allow a bit of give -- 3mm and 1mm, respectively.

 - **[x0]** The x-axis principle point (center of the image in pixel space)